 The policy cannot be divided

-- If the relationship breaks down, the policy cannot be divided
+- If the relationship breaks down, the life policy cannot be divided

-- If you and your partner decide to split up, either one person will need to carry on paying into the policy ongoing, which will be significantly more than a single policy, or the policy will come to an end
+- If you and your partner decide to split up, either one person will need to carry on paying into the policy, or the policy will come to an end

-- There could also be issues with who is entitled to the pay out from a joint policy, particularly if one of the partners remarries and has children with a new spouse.
+- There could also be issues with who is entitled to the pay out from a joint policy, particularly if one of the partners remarries and has children.

 Could force one partner to pay over the odds in future